Our Directors' Message

 Welcome to the Health and Social Sciences Cluster at the Singapore Institute of Technology (SIT)!

 Our Health and Social Sciences Cluster drives applied research work through our strategic focus on Community Health Transformation.
-This is aligned with Ministry of Health (MOH)’s ‘Three Beyonds’: beyond healthcare to health; beyond hospital to community; beyond quality to value.
+This is aligned with the Ministry of Health (MOH)’s ‘Three Beyonds’: beyond healthcare to health; beyond hospital to community; and beyond quality to value.
 This focus area serves to encompass and consolidate research efforts ranging from healthcare engineering and innovation, to digital health and community and social care research.
 Our faculty has fostered close connections with various healthcare institutions, community care partners and government agencies to collaborate on clinical and professional research studies that enhance health outcomes and professional practice.
 Research impact is targeted towards improving health outcomes, functioning, social participation and quality of life of individuals in the community.

 We invite you to visit our website to find out more about our applied learning methods and applied research initiatives.
 There are also several feature stories of our students and faculty.
 We also warmly invite you to consider partnership with us, so as to jointly bring healthcare education and research to new heights!